akpysec/Firewall_RuleBase_Audit/README.md

 - Worst rules (rules with multiple findings)

 #### Caveats
-.CSV exported files sometimes are exported as "broken", you may get error:
+.CSV exported files sometimes are exported as "broken", you may get an error:

     "pandas.errors.ParserError: Error tokenizing data.
 C error: Expected 2 fields in line x, saw y Occurs"

-to fix this issue just open the file and make a "save as" copy of it, you can even overwrite original copy.
+- To fix this issue just open the file and make a "save as" copy of it, you can even overwrite original copy.

 ## Installation & Setup
 Rule Base Audit is written in Python and supports the following versions:
 * Python 3.8